 Our goal is to help break the economic mobility barriers in the greater Charlotte area.
 Our Sales and Tech Tracks provide resources for motivated young adults to grow personally and professionally in a highly supportive environment.
 Each program consists of in-class and on-the-job, paid training, as well as professional development seminars for 30 to 40 hours per week.

 Seeing is believing.
-Join us for our March 18th Road to Open House.
-We'll dive deeper into our programming, explain how both tracks work, and introduce you to program graduates who have landed great jobs!Save Your Spot
+Join us for our next Open House where we'll dive deeper into our program, explain how both tracks work, and introduce you to our graduates who have landed great jobs!Save Your Spot

 The Road2Hire Tech Track focuses on teaching tech-savvy high school graduates (ages 18-25) the skills they need to break into the fields of web design and web development in Charlotte.
 Beyond coding, students learn the everyday expertise they need to succeed personally and professionally.Learn More